-Though the tower was stable, other problems had developed over time due to air pollution and weathering caused by the harbor winds.
-The architectural sculptures at the base of the turrets displayed severe deterioration as a result of their exposed position.
-The outer stone surfaces of the tower were in a stable condition but required cleaning to remove lichen and black crusts caused by air pollution.
-The most crucial conservation issues at the Tower of Belém concerned water ingress.
-The Lioz limestone is comprised of calcium carbonate, which causes it to be vulnerable to erosion by acidic agents like acid rain.
-This process had further affected the carved details decorating the tower, a problem successfully addressed.
+In 1994, we systematically identified and mapped deterioration and alterations found on each stone.
+Though the tower was stable, other problems had developed from air pollution and weathering caused by the harbor winds.
+The architectural sculptures at the base of the turrets were severely deteriorated from exposure, and although the tower’s outer stone surfaces were in a stable condition, they required cleaning to remove lichen and black crusts.
+The most crucial conservation issues concerned water ingress.
+The Lioz limestone, comprised of calcium carbonate, was vulnerable to erosion by acidic agents like acid rain, a process further affected the carved details decorating the tower, a problem successfully addressed.

 The importance and conservation of the tower was summed up by Isabel Cruz de Almeida, Director of the Tower of Belém and Jerónimos Museum at the time, when she said, “It is now a cultural beacon, an icon reminding the Portuguese people and visitors from abroad of the country's rich and exciting heritage.
 What would the message be to the people of Portugal, if that icon were allowed to deteriorate?”